 Cancer stage grouping

-Stage 0: Stage zero (0) describes disease that is confined within the ducts and lobules of the breast tissue and has not spread into the surrounding tissue of the breast.
+Stage 0: Stage zero (0) describes disease that is only in the ducts and lobules of the breast tissue and has not spread to the surrounding tissue of the breast.
 It is also called noninvasive cancer (Tis, N0, M0).

 Stage IA: The tumor is small, invasive, and has not spread to the lymph nodes (T1, N0, M0).